Climate and Methane

 -

-Click here to learn more about the final rule, and click here to read our letter to EPA Administrator Michael Regan in support of these important standards.
+Click here to learn more about the final rule, and click here to read our letter in support of these important standards.

 -

-In March 2024, the Biden administration released its final Bureau of Land Management rule to reduce methane emissions from oil and gas operations on public lands, including provisions to control waste from routine venting and flaring.
-According to the Biden administration, oil and gas operators vented or flared approximately 150 billion cubic feet of methane in 2019 – or about $400 million of natural gas on federal and tribal lands – which is enough to meet the needs of 2.1 million households.
+In March 2024, the Interior Department released a Bureau of Land Management rule to reduce methane emissions from oil and gas operations on public lands, including provisions to control waste from routine venting and flaring.
+Oil and gas operators vented or flared approximately 150 billion cubic feet of methane in 2019 – or about $400 million of natural gas on federal and tribal lands – which is enough to meet the needs of 2.1 million households.

 This rule is an important supplement to the EPA’s methane rule.
 Learn more about it here.